 If your Labrador’s eyes seem painful, red, swollen, or have colored discharge, contact your veterinarian right away.
 Eye issues can worsen quickly and should not be neglected.

-If you notice these signs or symptoms, take your Labrador to a veterinarian.
+If you notice these signs, take your Labrador to a veterinarian.
 Regular grooming allows you to spot problems early when they may be easier to treat.

 Compared to other breeds, grooming a Labrador isn’t complicated.
 However, it takes some time, especially during seasonal shedding periods.
 Besides gathering the right equipment and following our step-by-step guide, the most important thing you can do to make grooming a Lab easier is to get them used to the process as puppies.
 Labs grow into big, energetic dogs, and you may find grooming them less tiring if they learn what to expect when they are young and impressionable.